AkankshCaimi/CS202-Compiler-Design/README.md

 2. Open terminal and navigate to the extracted folder using `cd` command.

+3. Install Lex and Yacc on your device.

-3. To compile the **lex and yacc file** run the following command:
+4. To compile the **lex and yacc file** run the following command:

             $lex BMM_Scanner.l
             $yacc -d BMM_Parser.y

-    This will create a new file `lex.yy.c`, then run the following command:
+    This will create a new file `lex.yy.c`, then run the following command to compile it:

-            $cc lex.yy.c -ll

-    Note: Use `-lfl` if `-ll` does not work.
+            $gcc lex.yy.c y.tab.c -o b--

-4. To run this file run the following command:
+5. To run this file run the following command:

-            $./a.out
+            $./b--

+6. You will get the desired output in the  `output.txt` file.

 ---------------------